About Your Surgery

 Your dental and prosthetic team will follow you after your surgery.
 If you have an obturator, they will adjust it as needed to help restore your ability to chew, swallow, and speak.
 If needed, a facial prosthesis will be made to restore your appearance.

 If necessary, a speech pathologist from the Speech and Hearing Center will work with you.
 He or she treats:

 - Impaired speech

-Your treatment may alter your appearance.
+Your treatment may change your appearance.
 This can be especially upsetting.
 There are many resources to help you and your family during your recovery.
-Some are here at Memorial and others are in your community.
+Some are here at MSK and others are in your community.
 Ask your doctor, nurse, or social worker about options.
-You might wish to speak with a head and neck cancer survivor.
-This can be arranged through our patient-to-patient volunteer program.
+You may also want to speak with a head and neck cancer survivor.
+This can be arranged through our Patient-to-Patient Support Program.
 Most people find it very reassuring to see someone who has been through what they are facing.

-The Post-Treatment Resource Program (PTRP) at Memorial provides support and education for people who are finished with treatment.
-PTRP programs address a variety of issues.
-To learn more about this group and the programs they offer, call 646-888-4740 or go to: www.mskcc.org/experience/living-beyond-cancer/services-survivors.
+The Resources for Life After Cancer (RLAC) Program provides support and education for people who are finished with treatment.
+To learn more about the programs they offer, call 646-888-4740 or go to: www.mskcc.org/experience/living-beyond-cancer/services-survivors.

 Depression can occur at any time when you have a serious illness.
 It is important to recognize the symptoms.
 Help is available to treat and manage it.
 Signs of depression are:

 - Inability or difficulty to concentrate and/or carry out normal activities